-The companion chronograph for pilots, with an oversized 1/10th-second stopwatch and GMT bezel.
+The companion chronograph for pilots with GMT bezel and sapphire crystal.

 In the 1960s, flying was not only reserved for daredevil fighters, a big group were amateur pilots and loved this peculiar hobby.
 They were flying for fun, not for war, but they still needed a very legible watches that could provide precious information in the cockpit.